Justino Díaz: In Puerto Rico

 In Puerto Rico, Díaz was a frequent participant in the annual Casals Festival.
 He sang in the inauguration of the Luis A. Ferre Performing Arts Center in San Juan.
 He also played the role of Luis Muñoz Marín in the 1984 musical Fela.
 In 1986, Díaz played the role of Iago, opposite Plácido Domingo in Franco Zeffirelli's film adaptation of Otello.
 In 1967, his Escamillo in Carmen was filmed, conducted and directed by Herbert von Karajan, and also starring Grace Bumbry and Jon Vickers.

 Díaz recorded Messiah, Semele and Solomon by Handel.
 He also recorded Lucia di Lammermoor, L'assedio di Corinto (both with Sills) and Thaïs (with Anna Moffo), as well as an album of arias of Mozart.
-He has also sung the role of Emile de Becque in the world-premiere recording of the complete score from Rodgers and Hammerstein's South Pacific.
+He has also sung the role of Emile de Becque in the world-premiere recording of the complete score from Rodgers and Hammerstein's South Pacific, produced by Iván Rodríguez, who also interpreted the role of Luther Billis.
 He stars in this British-produced 2-CD set opposite Paige O'Hara as Nellie Forbush.
 In 1987, Diaz played the role onstage at Lincoln Center.